 Students who had been on Academic Probation or Probation Continued in the previous term and whose minimum cumulative GPA continues to be below 2.00 at the end of the current term are dismissed from the University.
-In some cases, and at the sole discretion of the Dean of Student Affairs and the Student Affairs Committee, Degree Students only may instead be placed on Probation Continued status or Academic Suspension.
+In some cases, and at the sole discretion of the academic department Degree Students only may instead be placed on ProbationContinued status or Academic Suspension.